 When the summer rains begin to pour water down the mountains, the water is led from the mountains into the terraced fields.
 Water flooded the areas, making the arid soil softer and swollen so that people could transplant rice.

 This is also the time when people start to plow the fields to prepare for a new crop.
-Therefore, in the northern mountainous terraces, rice can only be grown in one plant.
+Therefore, in the northern mountainous terraced rice can only be grown in one plant.

 The slick terraces in the afternoon sun create a beauty that makes many visitors surprised.